 If you travel without permission, you risk revocation of probation and other legal consequences, including imprisonment of up to 10 years.

-You can’t reclaim freedom by ignoring the rules; you secure it by following them.
+You cannot reclaim freedom by ignoring the rules.
+You secure it by following them.
 Stay precise, stay honest, and keep your records organized so your request stands on solid legal ground.

 What to Expect When You Return to the U.S

-When you come back to the U.S., expect added screening at customs and possible delays, since registered sex offenders often face heightened scrutiny on reentry.
+When you come back to the U.S., expect added screening at customs and possible delays.
+Registered sex offenders often face heightened scrutiny on reentry.

-Border officers may see the International Megan’s Law passport identifier and ask more questions, so customs scrutiny can be immediate and detailed.
+Border officers may see the International Megan’s Law passport identifier and ask more questions.
+Customs scrutiny can be immediate and detailed.

-If you’re on probation, you may need prior approval from your probation officer before travel, and return without that clearance can create reentry challenges.
+If you are on probation, you may need prior approval from your probation officer before travel.
+Return without that clearance can create reentry challenges.

-Keep every notification and travel document, because missing paperwork can trigger further inspection.
+Keep every notification and travel document.
+Missing paperwork can trigger further inspection.

 If officials treat you unfairly or overstep, you can file a complaint with the Department of Homeland Security.